jeremy-goldwasser/jeremy-goldwasser.github.io/_pages/about.md

 ---

 I am a Ph.D. candidate in the Department of Statistics at UC Berkeley.
-I am fortunate to be advised by [Ryan Tibshirani](https://www.stat.berkeley.edu/~ryantibs/), and also work closely with [Giles Hooker](https://gileshooker.com/) at UPenn.
-Before coming to Berkeley in 2021, I completed my B.S. at Yale University, where I worked on NLP with the late, great [Dragomir Radev](https://seas.yale.edu/news-events/news/memoriam-dragomir-radev-professor-computer-science).
+I am fortunate to be advised by [Ryan Tibshirani](https://www.stat.berkeley.edu/~ryantibs/), and also collaborate regularly with [Giles Hooker](https://gileshooker.com/) at UPenn.
+Before coming to Berkeley in 2021, I completed my B.S. at Yale University, where I did NLP research with the late [Dragomir Radev](https://seas.yale.edu/news-events/news/memoriam-dragomir-radev-professor-computer-science).

-During my Ph.D., I interned in the computer vision group at Apple, designing interpretability methods to analyze failure modes of FaceID.
-The summer prior I was at Genentech, working on Digital Pathology with [Patrick Kimes](https://www.pkimes.com/).
-Back in 2019, I worked for a deep learning startup in beautiful Herzliya, Israel.
+In summer 2024, I interned in the computer vision group at Apple, designing interpretability methods to analyze failure modes of FaceID.
+The year prior I worked on Digital Pathology at Genentech, hosted by [Patrick Kimes](https://www.pkimes.com/).
+Several years prior, I worked for a deep learning startup in Herzliya, Israel.

 ## Research Interests

-My research aims to ensure the safe and effective deployment of machine learning.
+My research aims to ensure the safe and effective deployment of machine learning in potentially high-stakes domains.
 To that end, my work on black-box interpretability enhances the reliability of SHAP and LIME, and introduces new techniques to understand image models.
 I am also interested in uncertainty quantification, especially for rankings and time series.

 While I am broadly interested in ML for health, my current applied emphasis is in epidemiology.
 Through the [Delphi Group](https://delphi.cmu.edu/), I construct analytical and algorithmic tools to track infectious disease risks as they unfold in real-time.
 I regularly share our findings with public health organizations, including the CDC and local health departments.